Hospitalizations increase alongside positive cases of COVID-19 in Floyd County, nursing homes look at 'dramatically reshaping' industry

 Seven Hills Place on Technology Parkway had one staff member test positive.

-Winthrop Court on Highway 411 had six staff members test positive for COVID-19 but no residents.
+Winthrop Court on U.S. 411 had six staff members test positive for COVID-19 but no residents infected.

 COVID 'dramatically reshaping our business'